ResearchComputing/Documentation/mpi_C++.md

 MPI_Recv(void* data, int count, MPI_Datatype datatype, int from, int tag, MPI_Comm comm, MPI_Status* status);
 ```

-The arguments are as follows:.
+The arguments are as follows:

 *MPI_Send*
 ```c++
 void* message;          //Address for the message you are sending.